-Registration will open at the parent and student information meeting on Wednesday, February 21 at 7:00 p.m. at École Phoenix Middle School Library (400 7th Avenue).
+Registration opened at the parent and student information meeting on Wednesday, February 21 at 7:00 p.m. at École Phoenix Middle School Library (400 7th Avenue).

 The program accepts a maximum of 28 students.
 After 28 registrations have been received others will be placed on a waitlist.
 Siblings of existing French Immersion students will have priority for registration.